Luna-the-Turtle/Bag-o-Lists/README.md

 ![Player Tracked Values](images/persist_on_0.gif)

 **Persist on Zero:**
-Shows an item disappearing when reaching 0, then the checkbox being marked so it persists at zero.
-This allows an item to remain if fully consumed, so a player that crafts the item regularly can still see the item or category.
+Shows item remaining after reaching 0, then the final item disappearing as it reaches 0.
+This allows an item to remain if fully consumed like the bombs in this example, so a player that crafts the item regularly can still see the item or category.
+However a unique or finite resource like the poison in my example will disappear when the consumable runs out.

 ![Persist on Zero](images/persist_on_0.gif)